-- What is the Thread Model and how it relates with the common .NET threading APIs. - How to create and configure an AnekaApplication for the Thread Model. - How to create and configure an AnekaThread. - How to control the execution of a Thread Model application by using AnekaThread instances. - How to implement the common synchronization patterns used in multi-threaded applications. - How to structure the source code of an application that is based on the Thread Model. - How to compile and build a working example from the command line. - How to manage shared, input, and output files for the Thread Model.
+- What is the Thread Model and how it relates with the common .NET threading APIs. - How to create and configure a AnekaApplication for the Thread Model. - How to create and configure a AnekaThread. - How to control the execution of a Thread Model application by using AnekaThread instances. - How to implement the common synchronization patterns used in multithreaded applications. - How to structure the source code of an application that is based on the Thread Model. - How to compile and build a working example from the command line.